The Real

-In continental philosophy, the Real refers to the remainder of reality that cannot be expressed, and which surpasses reasoning.
-In Lacanianism, it is an "impossible" category because of its opposition to expression and inconceivability.
+In continental philosophy, the Real refers to reality in its unmediated form.
+In Lacanian psychoanalysis, it is an "impossible" category because of its inconceivability and opposition to expression.

-In human geography and depth psychology
+In depth psychology

 The Real is the intelligible form of the horizon of truth of the field-of-objects that has been disclosed.
-As the Real Order of the Borromean knot in Lacanianism, it is opposed in the unconscious to the Symbolic, which encompasses fantasy, dreams and hallucinations.
-In depth psychology and human geography, the Real can be described as a "negative space", analogous to a "black hole", a philosophical void of sociality and subjectivity, a traumatic consensus of intersubjectivity, or as an absolute noumenalness between signifiers.
+As the Real Order of the Borromean knot in Lacanianism, it is opposed in the unconscious to the Imaginary, which encompasses fantasy, dreams and hallucinations.
+In depth psychology, the Real can be described as a "negative space", analogous to a "black hole", a philosophical void of sociality and subjectivity, a traumatic consensus of intersubjectivity, or as an absolute noumenalness between signifiers.
 Lewis states that the Real can be a presence or is a substance and cites Derrida's claim that the real is authenticity.

 Jacques Lacan defines the Real as a plenum, a nature beyond culture that is contradistinct from the ontic.
 The Lacanian real is a section of the triadic, Borromean knot: the Imaginary, the Symbolic, and the Real; the center of the knot is the sinthome (monad-soul).

+Thing-ness

+Felluga states that Bill Brown's Thing is conceptually close to the Real, as it is a type of unreliableness of the relation between subject and object that is neither subject nor object.